-"At length the doctor dismissed his company, who retired loading him with thanks and blessings.
-He then approached the gentleman, and welcomed him with the greatest politeness, who presented him with his letters of recommendation, which, after the physician had perused, he thus accosted him:-'Sir, the letter of my learned friend has fully instructed me in the particulars of your case; it is indeed a difficult one, but I think you have no reason to despair of a perfect recovery.
-If,' added he, 'you choose to put yourself under my care, I will employ all the secrets of my art for your assistance.
-But one condition is absolutely indispensable; you must send away all your servants, and solemnly engage to follow my prescriptions for at least a month; without this compliance I would not undertake the cure even of a monarch.'
-'Doctor,' answered the gentleman, 'what I have seen of your profession does not, I confess, much prejudice me in their favour; and I should hesitate to agree to such a proposal from any other individual.'
-'Do as you like, sir,' answered the physician; 'the employing me or not is entirely voluntary on your part; but as I am above the common mercenary views of gain, I never stake the reputation of so noble an art without a rational prospect of success; and what success can I hope for in so obstinate a disorder, unless the patient will consent to a fair experiment of what I can effect?'
-'Indeed,' replied the gentleman, 'what you say is so candid, and your whole behaviour so much interests me in your favour, that I will immediately give you proofs of the most unbounded confidence.'
+At length, the doctor dismissed his company, who retired loading him with thanks and blessings.
+He then approached the gentleman, and welcomed him with the greatest politeness.
+The visitor presented him with his letters of recommendation; and, after the physician had perused them, he said:-"Sir, the letter of my learned friend has fully instructed me in the particulars of your case.
+It is, indeed, a difficult one, but I think you have no reason to despair of a perfect recovery.
+If," added he, "you choose to put vourself under my care, I will employ all the secrets of my art for your assistance.
+But one condition is absolutely indispensable; you must send away all your servants and solemnly engage to follow my prescriptions for at least a month: without this compliance, I would not undertake the cure even of a monarch." - "Doctor," answered the gentleman, "what I have seen of your profession does not, I confess, much prejudice me in their favour, and I should hesitate to agree to such a proposal from any other individual." - "Do as you like, sir," answered the physician; "the employing me or not is entirely voluntary on your part; but as I am above all common mercenary views, I never stake the reputation of so noble an art without a rational prospect of success: and what success can I hope for in so obstinate a disorder, unless the patient will consent to a fair experiment of what I can effect?"-"Indeed," replied the gentleman, "what you say is so candid, and your whole behaviour so much interests me in your favour, that I will immediately give you proofs of the most unbounded confidence."

-"He then sent for his servants and ordered them to return home, and not to come near him till a whole month was elapsed.
-When they were gone, the physician asked him how he supported the journey?
-'Why, really,' answered he, 'much better than I could have expected.
-But I feel myself unusually hungry; and therefore, with your permission, shall beg to have the hour of supper a little hastened.'
-'Most willingly,' answered the doctor; 'at eight o'clock everything shall be ready for your entertainment.
-In the meantime you will permit me to visit my patients.'
+He then sent for his servants, and ordered them to return home, and not to come near him till a whole month had elapsed.
+When they were gone, the physician asked him how he supported the journey?-"Why, really," answered he, "much better than I could have expected.
+But I feel myself unusually hungry; and, therefore, with your permission, shall beg to have the hour of supper a little hastened."-"Most willingly," answered the doctor; "at eight o'clock everything shall be ready for your entertainment.
+In the mean time, you will permit me to visit my patients."

-"While the physician was absent, the gentleman was pleasing his imagination with the thoughts of the excellent supper he should make.
-'Doubtless,' said he to himself, 'if Signor Ramozini treats the poor in such an hospitable manner, he will spare nothing for the entertainment of a man of my importance.
-I have heard there are delicious trouts and ortolans in this part of Italy; I make no doubt but the doctor keeps an excellent cook, and I shall have no reason to repent the dismission of my servants.'
+While the physician was absent, the gentleman was pleasing his imagination with the thoughts of the excellent supper he should make.-"Doubtless," said he to himself, "if Signor Ramozini treats the poor in such a hospitable manner, he will spare nothing for the entertainment of a man of my importance.
+I have heard there are delicious trouts and ortolans in this part of Italy: I make no doubt but the doctor keeps an excellent cook; and I shall have no reason to repent the dismissal of my servants."

-"With these ideas he kept himself some time amused; at length his appetite growing keener and keener every instant, from fasting longer than ordinary, he lost all patience, and, calling one of the servants of the house, inquired for some little nice thing to stay his stomach till the hour of supper.
-'Sir,' said the servant, 'I would gladly oblige you; but it is as much as my place is worth; my master is the best and most generous of men, but so great is his attention to his house patients, that he will not suffer one of them to eat, unless in his presence.
-However, sir, have patience; in two hours more the supper will be ready, and then you may indemnify yourself for all.'
+With these ideas he kept himself some time amused; at length his appetite growing keener and keener every instant, from fasting longer than ordinary, he lost all patience, and, calling one of the servants of the house, inquired for some little nice thing to stay his stomach till the hour of supper.- "Sir," said the servant, "I would gladly oblige you; but it is as much as my place is worth: my master is the best and most generous of men; but so great is his attention to his house patients, that he will not suffer one of them to eat, unless in his presence.
+However, sir, have patience; in two hours more, the supper will be ready, and then you may indemnify yourself for all."